 With over 100 listed rowers on Amazon, the Concept2 Model D Rowing Machine outshines them all!

 It is also the ideal full-body workout machine to put right in your home.
 Beginners and professionals alike swear by this rower and have even formed a cult-like following!

 I combed through hundreds of reviews from different sources and a vast majority of them gave this rower a five-star review!
 Plus, I have owned a Concept2 Model D Rower for many years and I completely agree.

-However, some users mentioned a few issues that were hard to spot at first glance… until I created this ultimate Concept2 Model D review!
+However, a few issues were hard to spot at first glance… until I created this ultimate Concept2 Model D review!

 The Concept2 Model D Rowing Machine is an air-resistance rower.

 In other words, your resistance level is determined by how hard you row!
 The faster/ harder you row, the more resistance you will feel.

-Click here to check out my full breakdown of resistance types here to learn more about each type.
+You can check out my full breakdown of resistance types here to learn more about each type.